EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/reformer.md

 !!! danger "Reformer with changing capacities"
     The unit commitment, minimum usage, and rate of change constraints are for the installed capacity.
-    This implies that if you include changing capacities over the course of time or if you include investments, it is required to include a separate node for each strategic period with a changing capacity.
+    This implies that if you include changing capacities over the course of time or if you include investments, it is required to include a separate node for each investment period with a changing capacity.

 ### [Standard fields](@id nodes-ref-fields-stand)